hubt/kubernetes-faq/README.md

 If you used `kube-up.sh` or `kops` to provision your cluster, then it created an AutoScaling Group automatically.
 You can re-scale that with kops, or update the ASG directly, to grow/shrink the cluster.
 New instances are provisioned for you and should join the cluster automatically(my experience has been it takes 5-7 minutes for nodes to join).

+With `kops` the recommended process is to edit the InstanceGroup(ig) and then update your cluster. `kops` also supports multiple instance groups per cluster so you can have multiple Auto Scaling Groups to run multiple types of instances within your cluster.
+Spot instances are also supported. https://github.com/kubernetes/kops/blob/master/docs/instance_groups.md

 ## How do you make a service create a private ELB in AWS instead of the default public one?

 Add the following metadata annotation to your LoadBalancer service